-The primary mechanical and electrical services distribution where feasible are not to be installed in an exposed manner in new buildings or in retrofit situations.
-They must be attached to or suspended from the structure and integrated with the building design and finished in a tasteful and easily accessible manner.
+The primary mechanical and electrical services distribution, where feasible, should not be installed in an exposed manner in new buildings or in retrofit situations.
+They must be

-The Building Services Engineer shall liaise with the Architect to ensure that suitable anchor points on the structure are available on all ceilings for light fittings, ceiling mounted data projectors are other pieces of equipment especially in rooms where tiled suspended ceiling will be installed.
+The Building Services Engineer shall liaise with the Architect to ensure that suitable anchor points to the structure are available on all ceilings for light fittings, ceiling mounted data projectors and other pieces of equipment especially in rooms with suspended tiled ceilings.